NikitaCartes/EasyAuth/README.md

 - Support Luckperms API and Luckperms Context
 - Support Floodgate [Fabric] and Carpet players
 - Support Vanish mod to hide unauthenticated players [Fabric]
+- Client companion in the same jar: auto-login, passkeys, "remember me" tokens, encrypted credential storage

 See [wiki](https://github.com/NikitaCartes/EasyAuth/wiki) for more information.

+### EasyAuth Client

+Install the very same jar on the client and it turns into a companion mod:

+- Stores per-server passwords (encrypted at rest, with an optional master password) and logs in automatically on join
+- Works on **any** server with an auth mod through configurable chat commands; on EasyAuth 4.0.0+ servers it switches to direct packets, passkey (Ed25519) login and rotating "remember me" session tokens instead
+- Fills two-factor (TOTP) codes automatically if you store the secret
+- Chat/command automation rules: on join, on a chat message, on a timer, on leave
+- Config screen via ModMenu (Fabric) or the mods list (NeoForge)

+Server admins can limit what companion clients may do with the `client-mod` section of `extended.conf`.
+See the [EasyAuth Client wiki page](https://github.com/NikitaCartes/EasyAuth/wiki/EasyAuth-Client) for details.

 [CurseForge](https://www.curseforge.com/minecraft/mc-mods/easyauth), [Modrinth](https://modrinth.com/mod/easyauth)